aequchain/Mitigative-English/README.md

 - Evolving repository and reference.
 Editting canonical guidance should be additive unless authorized otherwise.
 - Use prompt template above requesting rewording or align mitigative guides.
-- Need zero-inference forms: request quantifier variants (for example: "one" or "one single").
+- Need zero-inference forms: request quantifier variants (for example: "one", "pairs", etc).